PyDrocsid/documentation/docs/cogs/moderation/invites.md

 ## `show`
-This command shows detailed information about a given server.
+The `.show` command shows detailed information about a given server on the whitelist.

 ```css
 .[invites|i] [show|info|s|i] <server>